Natural Gas Laws and Incentives in Iowa

 Alternative Fuel Tax

-Compressed natural gas used as a special motor fuel is subject to the state fuel excise tax of $0.31 per gasoline gallon equivalent, measured at 5.66 pounds (lbs.) or 126.67 cubic feet at a base temperature of 60 degrees Fahrenheit and a pressure of 14.73 lbs. per square inch.
-Liquefied natural gas is subject to the excise tax of $0.325 per diesel gallon equivalent, measured at 6.06 lbs.
-Liquefied petroleum gas (propane) is subject to the excise tax of $0.30 per gallon.
-E85 is subject to the excise tax of $0.290 per gallon.
-(Reference Iowa Code 452A.2 and 452A.86)
+- Compressed natural gas is subject to the state fuel excise tax of $0.31 per gasoline gallon equivalent, measured at 5.66 pounds (lbs.) or 126.67 cubic feet at a base temperature of 60 degrees Fahrenheit and a pressure of 14.73 lbs. per square inch;

 Alternative Fuel Vehicle (AFV) Conversion Registration

 When a motor vehicle is modified to use a different fuel type or more than one type of fuel, the vehicle's registered owner must notify the county treasurer of the new fuel type or alternative fuel types within 30 days.
-If the vehicle uses, or may use, a special fuel, the county treasurer will issue a special fuel identification sticker.
+If the vehicle is able to use a special fuel, the county treasurer will issue a special fuel identification sticker.
 (Reference Iowa Code 321.41)

 Alternative Fuel Vehicle Acquisition Requirements